zntb/fullstack-open-part6/redux-anecdotes/README.md

 ### 6.15 Anecdotes and the Backend, step 2

 Modify the creation of new anecdotes, so that the anecdotes are stored in the backend.

+## Exercises 6.16.-6.19

+### 6.16 Anecdotes and the Backend, step 3

+Modify the initialization of the Redux store to happen using asynchronous action creators, which are made possible by the Redux Thunk library.